GrafiteInc/Docs/docs/utilities/forms.md

 ### Custom View for Fields

-You can create a custom view that the FormMaker will use for your fields.
+You can create a custom view that the Forms will use for your fields.
 Just have you view file follow this pattern:

 ```php-inline
 <div class="row">